aptonic/dropzone4-actions/YouTube Download Audio.dzbundle/yt-dlp/README.txt

     respectively
 -   player_client: Clients to extract video data from.
-The main clients are web, android and ios with variants _music, _embedded, _embedscreen, _creator (e.g. web_embedded); and mweb and tv_embedded
+The main clients are web, android and ios with variants _music, _embedded, _embedscreen, _creator (e.g. web_embedded); and mweb,
-    (agegate bypass) with no variants.
+    mweb_embedscreen and tv_embedded (agegate bypass) with no variants.
     By default, ios,android,web is used, but tv_embedded and creator variants are added as required for age-gated videos.
 Similarly, the music variants are added for music.youtube.com urls.
 You can use all to use all the clients, and default for the default clients.
 -   player_skip: Skip some network requests that are generally needed for robust extraction.
 One or more of configs (skip client configs), webpage (skip initial webpage), js (skip js player).
 While these options can help reduce the number of requests needed or avoid some rate-limiting, they could cause some issues.
 See #860 for more details
+-   player_params: YouTube player parameters to use for player requests.
+    Will overwrite any default ones set by yt-dlp.
 -   comment_sort: top or new (default) - choose comment sorting mode (on YouTube's side)
 -   max_comments: Limit the amount of comments to gather.